Festival Events

 After the Festival banquet, enjoy a special performance presented by the Montana Repertory Theatre.

-Can’t Drink Salt Water, a new play by Kendra Mylnechuk Potter, tells the story of a mother’s search after her daughter goes missing.
-It explores love, loss, and the lengths we go to when faced with the unthinkable.
+Can’t Drink Salt Water, a new play by Lummi playwright Kendra Mylnechuk Potter, tells the story of a mother’s search after her daughter goes missing, alongside the journey of a young woman arriving at Bethel House, an evangelical shelter for survivors of sex trafficking.
+The play explores love, loss, identity, and the lengths we go to when faced with the unthinkable — while also holding space for hope, joy, and profound resilience.

 About the Playwright:

-Kendra Mylnechuk Potter is a Montana-based theatre artist, filmmaker, and educator whose work often explores family, community, and identity.
-Her storytelling blends raw honesty with deep emotional resonance, making her an essential voice in contemporary theatre.
+Kendra Mylnechuk Potter is a Montana-based theatre artist, filmmaker, and educator whose work often centers family, community, and cultural identity.
+Her storytelling blends raw honesty with deep emotional resonance, making her a powerful and important voice in contemporary theatre.